Joby Aviation Inc. (JOBY) is predicted to post EPS of -0.15 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Joby Aviation Inc. (JOBY) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Joby Aviation Inc. industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Airports & Air Services Industry.
 Joby Aviation Inc.’s current insider ownership accounts for 41.74%, in contrast to 28.40% institutional ownership.
-According to the most recent insider trade that took place on Jun 13, this organization’s insider sold 5,141 shares at the rate of 7.50, making the entire transaction reach 38,558 in total value, affecting insider ownership by 161,079.
-Preceding that transaction, on Jun 05, Company’s Head of Aircraft OEM sold 24,141 for 6.00, making the whole transaction’s value amount to 144,846.
-This particular insider is now the holder of 106,155 in total.
+According to the most recent insider trade that took place on Jun 21, this organization’s CEO and Chief Architect sold 495,877 shares at the rate of 6.97, making the entire transaction reach 3,456,263 in total value, affecting insider ownership by 59,515,221.
+Preceding that transaction, on Jun 20, Company’s CEO and Chief Architect sold 662,431 for 7.26, making the whole transaction’s value amount to 4,809,249.
+This particular insider is now the holder of 60,011,098 in total.

 Joby Aviation Inc. (JOBY) Earnings and Revenue Records

-Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted -$0.19 earnings per share (EPS) during the time that was less the consensus figure (set at -$0.14) by -$0.05.
+In the latest quarterly report released, which was put into the public domain on 3/30/2023, the organization reported -$0.19 earnings per share (EPS) for the three months, lower than the consensus estimate (set at -$0.14) by -$0.05.
 This company achieved a return on equity of -20.80.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.16 per share during the current fiscal year.

 Joby Aviation Inc. (NYSE: JOBY) Trading Performance Indicators